 learn more about Savannah's historic synagogue

-Savannah’s Historic District is known for its 22 Squares, providing folks with greenery and respite in the heart of downtown.
-One of those squares is the home of the third oldest Jewish congregation in America; Congregation Mickve Israel, founded in 1733, lives on beautiful Monterey Square.
+Savannah’s Historic District is known for its beautiful and walkable 22 squares, providing folks with greenery and respite in the heart of downtown.
+One of those squares is the home of the third oldest Jewish congregation in America; Congregation Mickve Israel, It was founded in 1733, and lives on Monterey Square.

-Just five months after General James Edward Oglethorpe founded the colony of Georgia in 1733, a group of Jews traveled from London to Savannah on the second boat bound for Georgia.
+Just five months after General James Edward Oglethorpe founded the colony of Georgia in 1733, a group of Jewish people traveled from London to Savannah on The William and Sarah with the clothes on their back, a Torah, and a special kit for circumcision.
 They would be the founders of Mickve Israel.

 To the Hebrew Congregation of the City of Savannah, Georgia: May the same wonder-working Deity, who long since delivered the Hebrews from their Egyptian oppressors, planted them in the promised land, whose providential agency has lately been conspicuous in establishing these United States as an independent nation, still continue to water them with the dews of Heaven, and make the inhabitants of every denomination partake in the temporal and spiritual blessings of that people, whose God is Jehova.